Rs-RiisHaD/RisHaD-SoBuJ/README.md

 cd RisHaD

-This SysTeM CreacT By RisHaD
+This SysTeM create By RisHaD